Foundational PLC at Work® Model Agenda

 Building Culture, Creating Purpose, and Overcoming Frustration on Your PLC Journey

-Anthony Muhammad addresses two vital stages when creating a PLC culture: 1) establishing philosophical agreement and building shared purpose, and 2) addressing staff frustration and discomfort with change.
-Participants explore theories linking school culture to student learning.
-They leave with practical strategies to transform their culture when they return to their schools.
+Anthony Muhammad addresses two vital stages in creating a PLC culture: 1) establishing philosophical agreement and building shared purpose, and 2) addressing staff frustration and reluctance to change.
+He leads an exploration of theories linking school culture and student learning, and participants leave with practical strategies to transform the culture at their schools and districts.

 The Way Forward: PLC at Work and the Bright Future of Education